stroiman/gotest.nvim/README.md

 # gotest.nvim - immediate test feedback in neovim

+Automatically run unit test, and get visible feedback in neovim when you save a file.

 > [!WARNING]
 > This plugin is a VERY EARLY prototype.
 But it works.

 Whenever you save a `*.go` file, the plugin executes `go test ./... -vet=off` in the current working directory, and notifies of the outcome.
+This also sets the env var `GOEXPERIMENT=synctest` because I am currently experimenting with that.

 If the test result in an error, which can also be due to build errors, a new window opens (split right, width 80 cols), displaying both stderr and stdout of